 How To Make Spanakopita Triangles

-Folding spanakopita is not hard I promise!
+Folding spanakopita triangles are not hard I promise!
 I used to do it when I was younger and not at all skilled in the kitchen.

 I always use frozen store-bought phyllo sheets.
 I do not think it is worth the trouble of making your own phyllo dough from scratch since the store-bought is awesome.